Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

         * For my body and p elements, I used: [Montserrat](https://fonts.google.com/specimen/Montserrat) with a weight of 500.
 As this is a clean and easie to read font

-        * For the head emelents, I used: [Raleway](https://fonts.google.com/specimen/Raleway) with a weight of 400 as this again was a clean font.
+        * For the head elements, I used: [Raleway](https://fonts.google.com/specimen/Raleway) with a weight of 400 as this again was a clean font.

 * ## Wireframes